stephaneVercouillieBMID/slate/source/index.html.md

 Service Code | Identifier of the service to be executed.
 One client can have several services, each service being one of the following type: Login or APPROVAL.
 Service Redirect URL | Each Service is associated to a Redirect URL that will be used during the Authentication flow to send back information to the client.

+## Customize the user consent screen
+SP provides

+- Partner name, description and localized labels
+- Services' name, description and localized labels
+-
+## Obtain OAuth 2.0 credentials
+BMID provides Partner Code and Service Code for each Service.

+## Register your SSL/TLS certificates
+SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint

+## Set a redirect URI
+SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.

 # Authenticating the user